damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 # Don't want to run your own?
 Use GitLab.com!

-You rather live in the cloud?
+You'd rather live in the cloud?
 Use GitLab.com!
 It's a completely free GitLab instance hosted and managed by us.
 It offers (private) repositories, issue tracking, wiki’s and continuous integration.
 Free!